crystal-lang/crystal/_gitbook/syntax_and_semantics/c_bindings/union.md

 value.some_float #=> 4.94066e-324
 ```

+If the assigned value is not exactly the same as the property's type, [to_unsafe](to_unsafe.html) will be tried.

 A C union is passed by value (as a copy) to functions and methods, and also passed by value when it is returned from a method:

 ```crystal